JustR3/payment-analytics/README.md

-# Proton Payment Analytics
+# Payment Analytics Platform

 ## Project Overview

-This project demonstrates a comprehensive payment analytics solution built for the **Proton Data Analyst – Finance & Customer Payments** role.
-It analyzes subscription billing data to identify payment friction points, provider performance, and revenue risks using industry-standard tools and methodologies.
+A comprehensive payment analytics solution for analyzing subscription billing data.
+This project identifies payment friction points, provider performance, and revenue risks using industry-standard tools and methodologies.

-## Quick Start (For Reviewers)
+## Quick Start

 **Clone and run this project in 2 steps:**